nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 ```
 Yes message processing like this can help to build a state from all previous events.
 You rebuild the freshest state fetching previous events.

-All this solutions could live more elegantly in an [Aggreate](https://domaincentric.net/blog/event-sourcing-aggregates-vs-projections) if you need this tactic.
+All these solutions could be applied elegantly in an [Aggreate](https://domaincentric.net/blog/event-sourcing-aggregates-vs-projections) if you need this tactic.